jesusgomeznuz/canicasbrawl/README.md

 #### 3. **Applio Workflow**
 **Script**: `generate-videos-applio.py`
-- **Use Case**: Simplifies generating audio for one character at a time.
+- **Use Case**: Suitable for generating all voices locally, especially when budget constraints are a priority.
 - **How It Works**:
-  - Processes a single voice, making it ideal for quick edits or single-character content.
-  - Synchronizes the audio and video for the character's part.
+  - Processes voices locally, either for all characters or specific ones, with the same workflow as other scripts.
+  - Allows full automation using Selenium for integration into local setups.
 - **Why Use It?**:
-  - Lightweight and fast for specific needs.
+  - Free and completely local, making it accessible without requiring paid subscriptions or external servers.
-  - Excellent for quick edits or isolated scenarios.
+  - Useful for prototyping or when hardware resources are limited.
 - **Challenges**:
-  - Not practical for multi-character tasks.
+  - Voice quality is lower compared to Jammable and AICoverGen.
+  - Processing speed depends on local hardware; slower on less powerful systems.
+  - Often requires post-processing (e.g., cleaning voices with AICoverGen) for production-quality results.
 - **Resources**:
   - [View Process Diagram](#)
   - [Watch Workflow in Action](#)